 Student Organizations Committee

 The Student Organizations Committee (SOC) deals with student organizations and clubs.
 A major role of the SOC is to approve and manage Registered Student Organizations.
 Students may submit paperwork to apply for a new organization at any time, and the SOC will work with the students through the process.
 The SOC is here for the students and to help create a better, more active campus life.

 The Information and Communications Committee (ICC) deals with SGA and Legislative Branch communication.
 A major role of the ICC is to help keep students and other SGA members informed.
 The ICC is committed to keeping SGA and students informed throughout the year.

 The Judicial Branch is the Supreme Court, comprised of a Chief Justice and six Associate Justices.
 The seven Justices are appointed by the Student Body President and confirmed by the Senate.
 The Supreme Court hears student concerns, helps conduct all SGA elections and holds trials for officials who breach the SGA Constitution.

-A Florida Polytechnic University Student Constitution, enacted in February 2015, is a dynamic document that establishes the Student Government Association, its mission, powers and duties.
-With the signing of the Constitution, the Florida Poly SGA is formally operated by the students and for the students, a highly visible testament to democracy at the university level.
+The Florida Polytechnic University Student Constitution, enacted in February 2015, is a dynamic document that establishes the Student Government Association, its mission, powers, and duties.
+With the signing of the Constitution, the SGA is formally operated by the students and for the students, a highly visible testament to democracy at the university level.

-The Fall election is held the Tuesday and Wednesday of the sixth week of the Fall semester.
+The fall election is held on Tuesday and Wednesday during the sixth week of the fall semester.